SD-adelaideuni/numcompute-stream/README.md

 | 5,000 | DecisionTree | 1.000 | ~1.19 s | ~0.42 MB |
 | 5,000 | RandomForest | 1.000 | ~3.72 s | ~6.30 MB |

-The forest costs roughly an order of magnitude more compute and memory than a single tree (it *is* 15 trees), and per-chunk time rises as the retrain buffer grows — exactly the documented mini-batch-retrain trade-off.
+The forest is about an order of magnitude compute and memory as the trees. single tree (it *is* 15 trees), and per-chunk time rises as the retrain buffer grows — exactly the documented mini-batch-retrain trade-off.